mesgas/FreeRange-Exam-Suite/README.md

 * **Complete Codebase Overhaul**: The underlying application code has been entirely refactored and optimized from the ground up for maximum stability and performance.
 * **Evaluation Engine Fix**: Resolved a critical bug where shuffling options caused incorrect grading for Multiple Choice and list-based answers.
 * **Dynamic UI Translations**: The "Info/About" screen now fully supports dynamic translations based on the user's selected UI language.
 * **Microsoft Store Readiness**: Replaced the legacy installer with a fully compliant MSIX package (`FreeRangeExamSuite_3.6.0.0.msix`), ensuring seamless installation, secure sandboxing, and direct validation through the Microsoft Store.
+(Certification in progress)

 ---